cloudfoundry/java-buildpack/docs/jre-open_jdk_jre.md

 The JRE can also be configured by overlaying a set of resources on the default distribution.
 To do this, add files to the `resources/open_jdk_jre` directory in the buildpack fork.
 For example, to add the JCE Unlimited Strength `local_policy.jar` add your file to `resources/open_jdk_jre/lib/security/local_policy.jar`.

 ### Memory
 The total available memory is specified when an application is pushed as part of it's configuration.
 The Java buildpack uses this value to control the JRE's use of various regions of memory.
-The JRE memory settings can be influenced by configuring the `memory_sizes` and/or `memory_heuristics` mappings.
+The JRE memory settings can be influenced by configuring the `memory_sizes`, `memory_heuristics`, `memory_initials` and/or `stack_threads` mappings.

-Note: if the total available memory is scaled up or down, the Java buildpack will re-calculate the JRE memory settings the next time the appication is started.
+Note: if the total available memory is scaled up or down, the Java buildpack will re-calculate the JRE memory settings the next time the application is started.

 #### Memory Sizes
 The following optional properties may be specified in the `memory_sizes` mapping.